0xnobody/vmpdump/README.md

  Once all calls have been retrieved, VMPDump then creates a new import table and appends thunks to the existing IAT.
 The calls to the VMP import stubs are replaced with direct calls to these thunks.

- Note that in mutated routines, there are situations when there are not enough bytes to replace the VMP import stub call with a direct thunk call, as the former is 1 byte larger.
+ Note that in mutated routines, there are situations when there are not enough bytes to replace the VMP import stub call with a direct thunk call, as the latter is 1 byte larger.
 In these cases, the section is extended and a stub that jumps to the import thunk is injected.
 The VMP import stub call is then replaced with a 5-byte relative call or jmp to said injected stub.

 ## Building
 Building in VS is as simple as replacing the include/library directories to VTIL-NativeLifers/VTIL-Core/Keystone/Capstone in the vcxproj.